You may change a habit for several weeks, then return to it after a difficult day or poor sleep.

 Willpower is a tool of the deliberate mind, and habits run from the automatic layer, which fires before deliberation gets a say.
 Willpower also drains fastest exactly when you need it most, under stress and tiredness.
 White-knuckling a habit leaves the job the habit was doing unfilled, so the pull keeps returning until something else meets that need.

 Adel Moin is a hypnotherapist and NLP practitioner based in Rugby, Warwickshire, with IPHM-accredited clinical hypnotherapy training.
-He works with clients dealing with unhelpful habits, stress, anxiety and overthinking, in person and online across the Midlands.
+He works with clients dealing with habits, smoking and vaping, stress, anxiety and overthinking, in person and online across the Midlands.